openstack-archive/fuel-docs/pages/release-notes/v6-1/other/4010-horizon.rst

 .. _horizon-rn:

-OpenStack Dashboard (Horizon)
+OpenStack dashboard (Horizon)
 -----------------------------

-Resolved Horizon Issues
+Resolved Horizon issues
 +++++++++++++++++++++++

-Known Horizon Issues
+Known Horizon issues
 ++++++++++++++++++++

 * If one of two Neutron options are chosen in the :guilabel:`Network`